jsandas/saltstack-nexus3/README.md

 This version is incomplete and is not ready for production use.
 The goal is to get feature parity with v0.1 before adding any new functionality.

 Installation:
-Copy the _states, _modules folder the the files_root on the saltmaster (usually '/srv/salt').
+Copy the _states, _modules, and _utils folder to the files_root of the saltmaster (usually '/srv/salt').
 Then run saltutil.sync_all to copy the files to the minion.

     Example:
         salt '*' saltutil.sync_all

+An alternative to copying these folders would be using gitfs specifying which branch/release to use.
+Documentation here: (https://docs.saltstack.com/en/latest/topics/tutorials/gitfs.html).
+Note, this has not been tested

-The files in the nexus3 folder as well as the pillar data can be used as examples for using these modules.
+The files under the pillar and states folders under test-env can be used as examples for using these modules.

 The nexus3 state module depends on python requests library which should already be installed when the salt minion was installed.